Aswin-AR5055/MiniGDrive/README.md

 - **Password Security**: Passwords are hashed securely before being stored in the database using Werkzeug.
 - **Session Management**: Session tokens ensure users stay logged in securely for up to 7 days.
+- **Important:** For your safety, **do not use your real personal email address or password** when registering on this site.
+Use a secondary or disposable email, and a       unique password that you do not use elsewhere.

 ---